Nun-z/Nun-z.github.io/README.md

 ### Requirements

-To follow this guide, you will need $20 (unless you already have a Microsoft developer account), a computer running Windows, git installed, and Visual Studio 2017 or 2019.
+To follow this guide, you will need $20 (unless you already have a Microsoft developer account), a computer running Windows, git, and Visual Studio 2017 or 2019.
 The installation of Visual Studio and git are not within the scope of this guide.

 ### Step 1: Sign up for a developer account